 reformed itself into the Moon.

 1. It does not affect the Earth’s tides.
 There is an extenisve and powerful neutral gravity zone between the Earth and the Moon.
-In fact, gravity is
+So-called gravity, in fact, is

-neither a lateral nor a vertical force, and the Moon does not circle the Earth because of gravity.
+neither a lateral nor vertical force, and the Moon does not circle the Earth because of gravity.
 It circuits the Earth from an extra-terrestrial momentum generated in its own sphere.

 goes from East to West across the dome of the sky, orbiting the Earth clockwise when viewed from above the North Pole.

-4. When closer to Earth at perigee, it travels slower, not faster, than when further away at apogee.
+When closer to Earth at perigee, it travels slower, not faster, than when further away at apogee.

-of uniform curvature, as in a range of circles one at a time, not an ellipse, and all long exposure star trail photography demonstrates this as well.
+of uniform curvature, as in a range of circles, one last vanishing step at a time, not a clumsy ellipse; and all long exposure star trail photography demonstrates this as well.

 all signs of the ecliptic all the time.
 The Earth's position is the only one in all the signs all the time.